 A picture is worth a thousand words.
-This is what a homelessness persons living with mental illness looks like.
+This is what a homeless person living with mental illness looks like.

-Recovery, including meaningful roles in social life, school and work, is possible, especially when you start treatment early and play a strong role in your recovery process.
+Recovery, including meaningful roles in social life, school, and work, is possible, especially when you start treatment early and play an active role in your recovery process.

-At a national level - of the 943,017 people accessing shelters and transitional housing in 2013, 44 % of those in shelters had a disabling condition and 15% were veterans.
-According to the Point in Time count in January 2015, there are 580 chronically homeless individuals in Orange County and over 440 veterans are still homeless as of 2015.
+At a national level, of the 943,017 people accessing shelters and transitional housing in 2013, 44% of those in shelters had a disabling condition and 15% were veterans.
+According to the Point in Time count in January 2017, there are 893 chronically homeless individuals in Orange County and over 400 veterans are still homeless as of 2017.

-Jamboree is Orange County’s premier developer of Permanent Supportive Housing units.
-Statewide, Jamboree has developed housing for over 155 residents with mental illness all of whom are coming from homelessness or at risk of homelessness.
+Jamboree Housing is Orange County’s premier developer of Permanent Supportive Housing units.
+Statewide, Jamboree Housing has developed housing for over 155 residents with mental illness, all of whom are coming from homelessness or at risk of homelessness.
 All have a serious and persistent mental illness.
-We offer permanent supportive housing with 24/7 mental health services provided on site by our full service partners in communities in Anaheim, Sacramento, Irvine, Midway City and in houses in Fullerton, Anaheim, Orange, and Irvine.
-Nationally, the average cost of psychiatric and hospital services prior to housing were over $30,000.
-Off the streets and in a permanent supportive housing environment, the cost is less than $10,000 including housing.
+We offer permanent supportive housing with 24/7 mental health services provided on-site by our full-service partners in communities of Anaheim, Sacramento, Irvine, and Midway City, as well as in houses of Fullerton, Anaheim, Orange, and Irvine.
+According to a study by UC Irvine, the cost of homelessness to law enforcement, health care, and interim services in Orange County is approximately $45,000 per homeless individual.
+In contrast, helping people through permanent supportive housing reduces the overall cost to $10,000.